 My school’s library even has an in-between option: our periodical room is a huge room full of magazines and newspapers.
 Its wide-open space makes you feel like you’re studying in public, but the room has a strict silence policy.

 Private study rooms are a great option for those of you know want isolation, and they’re available to reserve by the hour on many campuses.
-These rooms are usually used for group work, and will include things like projectors, round tables, and computers.
+These rooms are usually used for group work and will include things like projectors, conference tables, and computers.
 However, during non-busy times, it’s totally fine to use them for individual work.

 My school’s IT help desk handles the reservation of these rooms, so if you need help finding out if they’re available at your school, that might be a good place to start.
 Be aware that these rooms will be booked during weeks when there are lots of tests and projects, so book ahead of time if you need one.

 The great outdoors can make for a great study spot if the weather is nice.
 Sometimes there’s nothing better than sitting under a tree and reading a book.
 Even computer work can sometimes be done outside; many universities (including mine) have added wi-fi to certain outdoor areas on their campuses.

 To be honest, there are countless places you can choose to study in.
 Just make sure they don’t contain things that will distract you from your work, and you’ll enter your zen state in no time.
 Once you’ve found your ideal spot, use the Pomodoro Technique to work even better.

 If you’re looking for more on studying well, this post is a good resource: